Unsupervised Unfolded rPCA (U2-rPCA): Deep Interpretable Clutter Filtering for Ultrasound Microvascular Imaging: Discussion

 \section{Discussion}

-This paper proposes U\textsuperscript{2}-rPCA that performs clutter filtering via deep learning.
-The network is unfolded from an IRLS-rPCA baseline in which both the low-rank and sparse terms are modeled with differential Frobenius norms.
-The MSE loss is equivalently applied to train the network in an unsupervised manner without losing interpretability.
-Experimental validations on the \textit{in-silico} and public \textit{in-vivo} datasets demonstrated the outperformance of U\textsuperscript{2}-rPCA by comparing it with other methods.
+This paper proposes U\textsuperscript{2}-rPCA that performs clutter filtering via unsupervised unfolded deep learning.
+The network is unfolded from an IRLS-rPCA baseline in which both the low-rank and sparse terms are modeled with differential Frobenius norms without losing interpretability.
+Experimental validations on the \textit{in-silico} and public \textit{in-vivo} datasets demonstrated the performance of U\textsuperscript{2}-rPCA.
 In the following section, we present more insights into the effectiveness of U\textsuperscript{2}-rPCA and discuss the limitations and perspective of this paper.